hwipl/snippets-c/bpf/README.md

 * xdp-udp4count: xdp program that counts number of received udp/ipv4 packets

 custom loaders:
-* tc-load: load tc bpf program and attach it to an interface
+* tc-attach: load tc bpf program and attach it to an interface
-* tc-unload: detach the tc bpf program attached with tc-load
+* tc-detach: detach the tc bpf program attached with tc-attach
-* xdp-load: load xdp program and attach it to an interface
+* xdp-attach: load xdp program and attach it to an interface
-* xdp-unload: detach the xdp program attached with xdp-load
+* xdp-detach: detach the xdp program attached with xdp-attach

 ## building